Best Lens for Insect Photography

 Optical quality should also be a top priority.
 A lens with superior optical performance will deliver sharper images with minimal distortion and aberrations.
 Look for lenses constructed with high-quality glass elements and advanced lens coatings to reduce flare and improve contrast.

-See also Best Laptops for Photo Editing
+See also Gopro for Hunting

 If you plan on photographing insects in flight, consider a lens with a long minimum focusing distance.
 This will allow you to capture insects in motion while still maintaining sufficient sharpness.
 Look for lenses with a close focusing distance of around 1 meter or less.